Skip to main content

 The AGGI—short for Annual Greenhouse Gas Index—reports the combined warming influence of all long-lived greenhouse gases as a fraction of their influence in 1990.
 NOAA Climate.gov graph, based on data from NOAA Global Monitoring Lab.

-By the end of 2021, NOAA reported that the AGGI was 1.49, meaning the direct warming influence of human-produced greenhouse gases had risen 49 percent above the 1990 baseline.
-Most of the total heating imbalance (66 percent) is due to carbon dioxide.
-Methane is the second-largest contributor (16 percent).
-As a group, the third-largest contributor is the chlorofluorocarbons (CFCs) category (7.6 percent).
-CFCs were widely used in cooling systems and aerosol sprays in the mid-1900s, before we realized they damaged the ozone layer.
-These substances and their replacements are now regulated under the Montreal Protocol, but they are extremely long-lived in the atmosphere, so they continue to play a role in Earth's heating imbalance.
+By the end of 2022, NOAA reported that the AGGI was 1.49, meaning the direct warming influence of human-produced greenhouse gases had risen 49 percent since 1990.
+Most of the warming influence (64 percent) is due to carbon dioxide.
+Methane is the second-largest contributor (19 percent).
+The third-largest contributor is the chlorofluorocarbons (CFCs) category (8.1 percent).
+(CFCs were widely used in cooling systems and aerosol sprays in the mid-1900s, before we realized they damaged the ozone layer.
+These substances and their replacements are now regulated under the Montreal Protocol, but they are extremely long-lived in the atmosphere, so they continue to play a role in Earth's heating imbalance.)

 Heat trapping gases (AGGI) image large